Tw1ddle/geometrize-twitter-bot/README.md

  * Get a copy of [Geometrize](http://www.geometrize.co.uk/).
 Install or copy it into the [geometrize](https://github.com/Tw1ddle/geometrize-twitter-bot/blob/master/geometrize) subfolder.
  * Install Python 3.x, pip, and the tweepy and Pillow libraries.
+ * A fresh Twitter app on the Twitter [apps dashboard](https://apps.twitter.com/).

 ### Setup

-Fill in your Twitter app credentials in [config.py](https://github.com/Tw1ddle/geometrize-twitter-bot/blob/master/bot/config.py) and run the bot:
+Fill in the Twitter app credentials in [config.py](https://github.com/Tw1ddle/geometrize-twitter-bot/blob/master/bot/config.py) and then run the bot:

 ```
 python bot.py